-- 1. Eggs are packed in separate white camp boxes. - 2.
+- Eggs are packed in separate white camp boxes. - 2.
 All bread is packed in aluminum bread boxes.
 Here you'll find lunch bread, French bread, bagels, English muffins, pita bread, and thick loaves for French toast.
-The loaves of bread should be aired every 4 days.
+If you see condensation forming on the inside of bag air the bread out.
 Set the bread in the sun and let the condensation evaporate.
 Do not open the packages.